marmottan/marmottan.neocities/README.md

 ## Purpose

 This repository is used to:
-- Keep a versioned backup of the site
+- Keep a versioned backup of the page
 - Track changes over time
 - Make it easier to manage and restore the website